Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Northanger Abbey by Jane Austen

-Reading Austen is lighthearted, she created our minds and knows ourselves better than we do.
+Reading Austen is lighthearted; she created our minds and knows us better than we do.
 And what I was thinking was exactly what was written in the book.
-"There are very few women in the world, you won't have any other feelings when you know them, you will only be surprised that there are men in this world who like them and marry them if they like them."
+"There are very few women in the world; you won't have any other feelings when you know them, you will only be surprised that there are men in this world who like them and marry them if they like them."

 This may be one of the reasons for Austen's eternal charm among female readers.
 The story of serenity, leisure, freshness, playfulness, and happiness is not our weekend afternoon dream!